-On the Edit Paths window, identify where Open Dental should store scanned or imported images and documents (A toZ Images Folder), export files, and store letter merge templates.
-Verify all paths are accurate before pointing other computers to your server.
+Edit Paths identifies where Open Dental should store scanned or imported images and documents, export files, and letter merge templates.

 In the Main Menu, click Setup, Data Paths.

-Option 4: Store images on a server via SSH File Transfer Protocol (SFTP): Store images on an FTP site using SFTP.
+Store images on a server via SSH File Transfer Protocol (SFTP): Store images on a file transfer protocol (FTP) site using SFTP.
 An internet connection is required.
 Enter the following details:

-Export Path: The path to the folder where files exported from Open Dental are stored (e.g. Reports).
-It can be a local or network path.
+Export Path: This can be a local or network path.
 If the folder does not already exist, it will be created automatically when you export a report.
 The default folder is OpenDentalExports.

-Letter Merge Path: The path to the folder where letter templates are stored for Letter Merge.
-It can be a local or network path.
-If you enter a network path, make sure the folder is shared so all computers can access it.
+Letter Merge Path: This can be a local or network path.
+When entering a network path, make sure the folder is shared so all computers can access it.
 This folder must be created manually.
 The default folder name is OpenDentalLetters.

 Problem: The Edit Paths window comes up repeatedly when you start Open Dental.

 Solution: The path to the OpenDentImages (A to Z) folders is invalid.
 Enter a correct path that can be accessed by all computers all the time (e.g., a path that starts with \\SERVER\ or similar).

 A path to a mapped network drive (e.g., Z:\OpenDentImages\ is not recommended.
 Mapped drives must be set up on each computer and sometimes computers fail to properly remap the drive on startup.
 For example: